First Ever High Times Cannabis Cup, DENVER!!! 4/20/2013

 www.facebook.com/ganjavibes

 Can a cornucopia of marijuana related sex tools change the minds of many and effect our society as we know it??? – I believe it can!
-AND I have never been declared as insane, for the record! yet. haha.

 I get phone calls every day from friends and messages from new supporters asking when can they see what’s being produced and some even ask where can they buy one, before they even see it.
 I can not express how much fuel this puts on the huge fires burning….I am GRATEFUL, TREMENDOUSLY APPRECIATIVE AND PUMPED about how excited everyone is to welcome Ganja Vibes on the scene with open arms!
 THANK YOU!

-73453_10151411200559481_1812608192_nMe, Heather B, Kite flying brainiac & Founder of Ganja Vibes
+73453_10151411200559481_1812608192_nMe, Heather B, Founder of Ganja Vibes

 Be Kinky, Be High…on life….One Love!